 5) Do Laundry and Pack Clothes In Advance

 Launder and pack the clothes you plan to bring, several days to a week in advance.

 Decide on everyone wearing their “second favorite” clothing choices to work or school the week before the trip, so that you won’t have to be rushing around doing laundry just before the trip.

 6) Be Snack Ready

 Stock up and pack plenty of snacks.
-This will save time and money because you won’t have to make as many pit stops on the road which can be costly and slow you down.
+This will save time and money because you won’t have to make as many pit stops on the road or spend as much money on snacks at the airport.

-I usually store all the non-perishable snacks in a large cardboard box and put it in the staging area.
+I usually store all the non-perishable snacks in a large cardboard box and put it in the staging area for our road trips.

 7) Car Maintenance

 Give you car a quick but thorough maintenance check.